plicease/App-matl/README.md

 - [autodie](https://metacpan.org/pod/autodie) `:all` is imported
 - [List::SomeUtils](https://metacpan.org/pod/List::SomeUtils) `:all` is imported
-- The cpanm function is provided to install modules from the REPL.
+- The `cpanm` function is provided to install modules from the REPL.
+- The `_` function returns the value of $\_, and thus is a shortcut for the previous line's value.

 # SEE ALSO